fagan2888/global-economics/convert_pdfs/pdfminer_p2/README.md

 This output is more consistent and robust, however, certain issues are stil experienced when working with files with horizontal tables

-Examples of output could be found in 'tag_converted_docs' floder
+Examples of output could be found in 'tag_converted_docs' folder